£16.63 £17.50

-Christophe 50 / 506 toe clips, hailing from France and in production from the 1980s to the 1990s.
-Made from steel and weighing in at 75 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Christophe 50 / 506 toe clips (or pedal cages if you prefer), hailing from France and in production from the 1980s to the 1990s.
+Made from steel and weighing in at 64 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 If you're taking part in L'Eroica or any other vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong toe clips!

-The toe clips have been cleaned, checked by one of our mechanics and graded as good condition, but do take a good look at the detailed photos so you can see the shape & condition before you buy.OVERVIEW
+The toe clips have been checked, cleaned and graded as very good condition, but do take a good look at the detailed photos so you can see the shape & condition before you buy.OVERVIEW

 **This is a guide based on traditional toe clip sizing for cycling shoes of the time, if you ride with chunkier shoes then we'd recommend going for a larger size.
 Please use this as a guide only and if possible use the length measurement provided to compare with toe clips you know fit well.